 TORREY PINES RESERVE: www.torreypine.org

 Because of the heat we did not complete the hike on 4/22/17 (details below).
-We are going to pick a new date (probably November to finish the hike from Kitchen Creek to Burnt Rancheria.
-Details coming soon – sign up to get our e-news at the link on this page to get an update.
+We picked a new date (November 11) to finish the hike from Kitchen Creek to Burnt Rancheria.
+The hike is one way and mostly uphill.
+Should be done by noon or 1pm.
+Sign up to get our e-news at the link on this page to get updates.

 Bring: Day pack, hiking poles, snacks, hat, sunscreen, 2 liters water minimum + the 10 essentials (see backpacking resource section of this webpage).

-Water: Available at Lake Morena, at the car at the 10 mile mark, and at Burnt Rancheria Campground. (bring 2 liters minimum with you)
+Water: At the car and at Burnt Rancheria Campground. (bring 2 liters minimum with you)

 PCT Maps: HERE